-Since 1980, Community of Hope has served the District's low-income families, including those experiencing homelessness, providing opportunities to help them achieve good health, a stable home, family-sustaining income … and hope.
-A continuum of housing programs – including homelessness prevention, temporary and transitional shelter, permanent supportive housing, and rapid rehousing– provides over 600 families with a safe place to live while helping them increase their income and work toward their goals of stability and self-sufficiency.
-Families access intensive case management, job support, youth intervention and mentoring, and support with budgeting, family stability, and substance abuse, all according to need.
-COH is also a Federally Qualified Health Center offering comprehensive services at three health centers in Wards 1, 5, and 8, designed so that low-income clients can access everything they need at one location: preventative and routine health care, wellness services, chronic disease management, dental services, prenatal care, and specialty care.
-Ultimately, we are all one community: let's ensure that homes, good health, and hope are accessible to everyone.
+Since 1980, COH has worked to end family homelessness and improve health to make DC more equitable.
+A continuum of programs – including homelessness prevention, temporary housing, rapid rehousing, and permanent supportive housing – provides over 1000 families with a safe place to live while helping them work toward self-sufficiency.
+Case management means job support, budgeting, family stability, and behavioral health, all according to need.
+New programs include one in partnership with Martha's Table and another at one of the seven new shelters developed by the city government to provide dignified, short-term housing for 50 families.
+Comprehensive health services in Wards 1, 5, and 8 centers mean clients can access everything they need at one location: preventative and routine health care, wellness services, chronic disease management, dental services, counseling, prenatal and specialty care.
+Ultimately, we are all one community.

 Headquarters: DC-Ward 8

 Where They Operate: DC-Citywide; DC-Ward 1; DC-Ward 5; DC-Ward 8; Bellevue and Washington Highlands, DC; Carver-Langston, DC; Columbia Heights, DC; Congress Heights, DC

 Age Groups Served: All

 Schools They Work In: Marie Reed Learning Center